junxit/us-congress-bills-119/metadata.md

 - House — Agriculture Committee
 - House — Natural Resources Committee

+## Recorded votes (1)

+- 2025-01-21 — [House 119-1-19](votes/house-119-1-0019.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (413–0)

 ## Actions

 - 2025-01-03 — Introduced in House
 - 2025-01-03 — Introduced in House
 - 2025-01-03 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2025-01-03 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2025-01-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-01-21 — Considered as unfinished business. (consideration: CR H250-251)
+- 2025-01-21 — Considered under suspension of the rules. (consideration: CR H238-240)
+- 2025-01-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+187.
+- 2025-01-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-01-21 — Mr. Westerman moved to suspend the rules and pass the bill, as amended.
+- 2025-01-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 19). (text: CR H238-239)
+- 2025-01-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 19). (text: CR H238-239)